 Patient Advocate Session

-Bryce Olson – Intel, Peter Kapitien – Inspire2Live, Amy Lynne Volker – Nicholas Volker – One in a Billion Foundation
+Bryce Olson, Global Marketing Director, Health and Life Sciences Group – Intel Corporation, Peter Kapitien – Inspire2Live, Amylynne Santiago Volker – Nicholas Volker – One in a Billion Foundation

 Invasion of the Body Trackers – Do Wearables, Sensors, and Remote Health Monitoring Enhance Care and Outcomes?

 Panelists: Donald Jones, JD, MBA, Chief Digital Officer, Scripps Translational Science Institute, Cardiff Ocean Group Chairman, Michael Hodgkins, MD, MPH, Chief Medical Information Officer, AMA, Dr. Zakiuddin Ahmed, Project Director, King Saud University.

 Going Deep in the Fast Lane – the rise of AI in Precision Medicine

 Moderator: Thomas Wilckens, MD, CEO & Founder – InnVentis Ltd.